 Video, trailer, audio interview

-Mario Pfeifer’s two channel video Again/Noch Einmal is a closer look to pervasive racism in Germany.
-It stages the re-enactment of a court case that arouse strong controversy in Germany.
+Mario Pfeifer’s two channel video Again/Noch Einmal is a closer look at pervasive racism in Germany.
+It stages the re-enactment of a court case that aroused strong controversy in Germany.
 In summer 2016 an argument between a supermarket cashier and a Kurdish-Iraqi refugee Schabas Saleh Al-Aziz escalated in the village of Arnsdorf.
-Subsequently, four men, a self-proclaimed vigilant group, dragged him out of a supermarket where they tied him to a tree with cable ties.
-It took twenty-five minutes until the police arrives.
-The entire scene was filmed by an unknown witness and the video was published on YouTube, where it goes viral.
-These are the facts that Mario Pfeifer reconstructs in Again/Noch Einmal by restaging the supermarket scene and the subsequent trial in a studio, having actors play events in front of a jury of German citizens with migrant background.
+Subsequently, four men, a self-proclaimed vigilante group, dragged him out of the supermarket where they tied him to a tree with cable ties.
+It was twenty-five minutes before the police arrived.
+The entire scene was filmed by an unknown witness and the video was published on YouTube, where it went viral.
+These are the facts that Mario Pfeifer reconstructs in Again/Noch Einmal by restaging the supermarket scene and the subsequent trial in a studio, having actors play out the events in front of a jury of German citizens with migrant background.
 Again/Noch Einmal highlights the blurred distinction between civil courage and vigilante justice.

 Music: Ndiobo Seck